How to Do a Quitclaim Deed in Georgia

 selling property with a quitclaim deed in Georgia

-The county or the property owner always have the option to sell the property with a deed, or they could sell with a quitclaim deed in Georgia.
-A quitclaim deed disclaims any responsibility for the structure or structural defects or title defects.
+The county or the property owner always has the option to sell the property with a deed, or they could sell with a quitclaim deed in Georgia.
+A quitclaim deed disclaims any responsibility for structural defects or title defects.

 A quitclaim deed transfers a property from seller to buyer.
 The seller is referred to as a grantor, and the buyer is referred to as the grantee.